prometheus/docs/content/docs/introduction/getting_started.md

 ## Using the graphing interface

-To graph expressions, navigate to http://localhost:9090/ and use the "Graph" tab.
+To graph expressions, navigate to http://localhost:9090/graph and use the "Graph" tab.

-For example, enter the following expression to graph all latency percentiles for scraping Prometheus itself operations:
+For example, enter the following expression to graph the per-second rate of all storage chunk operations happening in the self-scraped Prometheus:

 ```
-prometheus_target_operation_latency_milliseconds{instance="http://localhost:9090/metrics"}
+rate(prometheus_local_storage_chunk_ops_total[1m])
 ```

 Experiment with the graph range parameters and other settings.